sourcefrog/conserve/README.md

     b0005                      complete   2016-12-18T02:43:59+11:00      4s

 `conserve ls` shows all the files in a particular version.
-Like all commands that read a band from an archive, it operates on the most recent by default.
+Like all commands that read a band from an archive, it operates on the most recent by default, and you can specify a different version using `-b`.
+(You can also omit leading zeros from the backup version.)

-    $ conserve ls /backup/home.cons | less
+    $ conserve ls -b b0 /backup/home.cons | less

 `conserve restore` copies a version back out of an archive.